-Brook Erickson, 18, originally from Rushford, MN, is currently living in southern Missouri milking cows.
+Brook Erickson, 19, originally from Rushford, MN, is currently living in southern Missouri.
 He is a self taught guitarist and has been playing since he was 13.
 His versatile voice allows him to sing lead and harmony vocals anywhere from bass to tenor and occasionally you might be lucky enough to hear him slip into falsetto.
 Brook plays not only rhythm guitar but is also an accomplished lead guitarist.
 He ran his own custom hay baling business when he was 15 and is continually thinking about starting an organic farming operation.
 Brook is a fan of Dodge trucks and Minneapolis Moline tractors.
 He enjoys farming, working on engines, entertaining, spending time with friends, and life in general.

 Leo Stephas, 18, is from Chatfield, MN.
 Leo is a talented musician and does a great job of supporting the band with his smooth rhythm guitar playing, but also breaks out with an occasional solo.
 Leo comes from a musical family, as his mother played banjo in the bluegrass band Welcome Home.
 He is the newest member of the band and has been playing guitar for about four years.
 When not working in construction, Leo enjoys hunting, snowmobiling and jumping his bicycle.

 Friedrich Weissing, 17, has taken classical violin lessons and started playing mandolin for the band in 2010, inspired by the playing of Bill Monroe, Doyle Lawson and Tim O'Brien.
 In addition to his mandolin playing, he also picks up the guitar on a few songs and joins the vocal trios and quartets with his high tenor.
 Friedrich is currently working on a network administration degree.
-He works for local farmers and enjoys reading, computers, and chess.
+He is interning in the I.T. department at a university and enjoys reading, computers, and chess.